 Peer Review: Submitted applications will then be subject to external peer review (in line with AMRC guidance).
 The peer reviewers' comments will be sent to the applicants (anonymously) via our online system.

-Shortlisting: Following peer review, applications will be shortlisted by a sub-set of our Research Advisory Committee (including a Patient and Public Involvement Representative) and applicants will be informed whether they’ve been shortlisted in October 2024.
+Shortlisting: Following peer review, applications will be shortlisted by our Fellowships Panel including Patient and Public Involvement Representatives, and applicants will be informed whether they’ve been shortlisted in October 2025.

 To keep up to date with the latest information on this call, connect with us on Twitter @ProstateUKProfs